 Still, the cooler fall weather and the escape from Houston humidity and humanity was welcome.
-And after some very dusty drives down barely passable trails, we saw “our land”, a patch of sand and centipedes with a few rusted and abandoned trailers for neighbors.
+And after some dusty drives down barely passable trails, we saw “our land”, a patch of sand and centipedes with a few rusted and abandoned trailers for neighbors.
 Not moving here anytime soon but never say “never”.
 It was still relatively early in the day when we checked that off the list.
 What to do now?
-Drive south with the one you love …says the John Hiatt song.
+“Drive south with the one you love,”says the John Hiatt song.

 In the unsuccessful manhunt that followed, the Army used a Curtiss JN-4 airplane, nicknamed “Jenny”, for reconnaissance and trucks to carry supplies (both firsts for the Army).
 We found old trenches with ramps over them.
 In the absence of hydraulic lifts, trucks were serviced while on the ramps by mechanics in the trenches.
-This inaugural use of airplanes in a military situation helped prepared the U.S. military and General John Pershing for the upcoming battles of World War I a short decade later.
+This inaugural use of airplanes in a military situation helped prepared the U.S. military and General John Pershing for the fast-approaching battles of World War I.

-We spent another night in the Butterfield Stage Motel, gassed up the rental and retraced the stage line route to El Paso.
+We spent another night in Deming’s Butterfield Stage Motel, gassed up the rental and retraced the stage line route to El Paso.
 We realized we been time traveling for two days – gun slingers, warring Indian tribes, Mexican revolutionaries and the birth of modern military aviation.